1998 Pacific hurricane season: Tropical Storm Frank

 On July 19, a tropical wave moved off the coast of Africa.
 A mid-level circulation developed to the south of Cape Verde on July 22, though the wave became less distinct as it continued westward.
 The wave axis crossed Central America into the eastern Pacific Ocean on July 31.
 Convection steadily increased, though it was not until August 4 that the convection began to organize.
 Dvorak classifications began on August 4, and subsequent to the formation of a low-level circulation the system developed into Tropical Depression Seven-E on August 6 about 550 mi south of the southern tip of the Baja California Peninsula.
 The depression tracked generally northward, under the influence of a ridge over Mexico and a mid-level trough to its west.
 The center of the depression was initially elongated, with northerly wind shear impacting the structure of the cyclone.
 This at first prevented further strengthening, though convection increased and organized into banding features as it moved through an area of warm water.
 On August 8, the depression intensified into Tropical Storm Frank, and it soon turned to the north-northwest, brushing the western coastline of Baja California.
 On August 9, Frank reached peak winds of 45 mph about 105 mi west-northwest of Ciudad Constitución.
 It turned to the northwest, with a portion of the circulation of the land, and steadily weakened after moving over cooler water.
 On August 10, Frank dissipated a short distance off Baja California.

 On August 8, the government of Mexico issued a tropical storm warning for portions of the southwestern Baja California Peninsula.
 Officials ordered the evacuation of some residents near Cabo San Lucas, whose port was closed, due to the threat of mudslides.
 Gusty winds and moderate rainfall were reported in a localized area of Baja California Sur, with rainfall peaking at 9.61 in at Santa Anita, near Los Cabos.
 Moisture from Frank extended into the southwestern United States, producing more than 2 in of rain in southern California and Arizona.
-One news agency attributed three deaths to the storm, though elsewhere there were no reports of damage.
+One news agency attributed three deaths to the storm.